Mayville Engineering (MEC)

 Competitors offering similar products include Belden (NYSE:BDC), IDEX (NYSE:IEX), and Illinois Tool Works (NYSE:ITW).

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Unfortunately, Mayville Engineering’s 2.8% annualized revenue growth over the last five years was sluggish.
-This fell short of our benchmarks and is a tough starting point for our analysis.
+Luckily, Mayville Engineering’s sales grew at a decent 8.9% compounded annual growth rate over the last five years.
+Its growth was slightly above the average industrials company and shows its offerings resonate with customers.

-Looking ahead, sell-side analysts expect revenue to grow 6.9% over the next 12 months.
-Although this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 10.4% over the next 12 months, an improvement versus the last two years.
+This projection is commendable and suggests its newer products and services will fuel better top-line performance.

 6. Gross Margin & Pricing Power

 Mayville Engineering has bad unit economics for an industrials business, signaling it operates in a competitive market.
 As you can see below, it averaged a 12.5% gross margin over the last five years.
-That means Mayville Engineering paid its suppliers a lot of money ($87.45 for every $100 in revenue) to run its business.
-Mayville Engineering Trailing 12-Month Gross Margin
+That means Mayville Engineering paid its suppliers a lot of money ($87.47 for every $100 in revenue) to run its business.

 7. Operating Margin

-In Q1, Mayville Engineering generated an operating profit margin of 1.2%, down 3.6 percentage points year on year.
+This quarter, Mayville Engineering generated an operating margin profit margin of negative 4.1%, down 23.1 percentage points year on year.
 Since Mayville Engineering’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share